-Comprising of three individual ten-minute pieces developed by Sabrina Mahfouz, Rachel Mars and Paula Varjack in collaboration with sound designer Gareth Fry, Lock Her Up is prompted by research by Professor Hilary Marland and Dr Rachel Bennett, responding to archival histories of incarcerated women.
+Lock Her Up is comprised of three individual ten-minute pieces developed by Sabrina Mahfouz, Rachel Mars and Paula Varjack in collaboration with sound designer Gareth Fry.
+The pieces are prompted by research by Professor Hilary Marland and Dr Rachel Bennett, responding to archival histories of incarcerated women.

 Lock Her Up launched in June 2018 as part of University of Warwick’s Tate Exchange programme, The Production of Truth, Justice and History.